How to Get Into American University: Acceptance Rate and Strategies

 Admissions Trends & Notes

-• AU’s ED acceptance rate was 47 points higher than the regular decision rate.
+• For the Class of 2028, AU’s ED acceptance rate was 20 percentage points higher than the regular decision rate.

-• 42% of the class was filled through the ED round.
+• Approximately 34% of the Class of 2o28 was filled through the ED round.

-Let’s look at the demographics of current American University undergraduates:
+Let’s look at the demographics of American University’s Class of 2027:

-• They come from 123 countries around the world.
+• They came from 40 countries around the world.

 As at any selective university, competition is toughest among those hailing from states with endless streams of qualified applicants (the entire Northeast & the West Coast).
 If you hail from a less populated state like Hawaii, the Dakotas, or Montana, your location is more likely to provide a boost to your admissions chances.

-Looking at ethnic identity, the breakdown of current undergrads was as follows:
+Looking at ethnic identity, the breakdown of the Class of 2028 was as follows:

-The breakdown by gender of all current undergraduates is notably split in favor of women:
+The breakdown by gender was notably split in favor of women:

-International students make up 12% of the degree-seeking population at AU.
-The greatest number of students hail from the following countries:
+International students made up less than 2% of the Class of 2028.
+Historically, the greatest number of students hail from the following countries:

 1. China